Medicare Plan G – Medigap Plan G

 - If the Plan G premium comes back as $110 per month in your area while the Plan F premium is $120, then it makes sense to be on Plan F.

 We at Medicare Nationwide normally see Plan G rates about $240 to $480 per year cheaper than that of Plan F.

 Considering the only difference in coverage and price is the $203 Part B deductible, you can save money by simply paying the deductible.
 Imagine if the difference between Plan F and Plan G in your area was $480 in premiums.
 This would be a no-brainer cost saver – $480 minus the $203 deductible comes out to $282 in savings per year.

-“Numerous times we will find clients that will be paying upwards of $300/month on their Plan F and we drop their premium down to around $100 a month.” said Jackson Edwards, certified Medicare Nationwide agent.
+“Numerous times we will find clients that will be paying upwards of $300/month on their Plan F and we drop their premium down to around $100 a month.” said Jackson Edwards, owner of Medicare Nationwide.

 Contact us for exact quotes for premiums in your area and we will help you make an informed decision.

 Medicare Supplement Plan G Frequently Asked Questions (FAQs)